Sonoma County Court Records

 Public access information terminals are available at:

-Walk-in requests for ten copies or fewer in civil matters are processed while you wait.
-Requests exceeding ten copies require a Copy Order form, with documents typically ready in two to five days.
+Walk-in requests for ten copies or fewer in civil matters are handled while you wait.
+Requests for more than ten copies require a Copy Order form, with documents typically ready within two to five days.

 Requesting Copies by Mail